crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

   Math.sqrt(9)      # square root
 ```

-!!! info
-    A full list of math methods is available in [the Math API docs](https://crystal-lang.org/api/Math.html).
+INFO: A full list of math methods is available in [the Math API docs](https://crystal-lang.org/api/Math.html).

 ## Constants